-The House is a non-denominational youth centre that has dedicated the last four decades to serving the community by helping today’s youth become tomorrow’s leaders.
+The House is a non-denominational youth centre that has dedicated the last four decades to serving the community by supporting, encouraging and empowering youth.
 This is done through a variety of outlets for self-expression, recreation, creativity and community service.
 The lessons and the life skills that they’re gaining through our program are crucial elements on their journey to becoming independent, productive and influential members of our community.

 The House was founded in 1971 by Father John Ware, who was a priest and a clinical psychologist, when he saw the need for a youth centre.
 His vision was a sort of second-home for the “in-between kids”– those who were too old for childish activities, but too young for all of the adult responsibility.
 He saw that the journey from childhood to adulthood can be littered with challenges and emotional pitfalls.
 It occurred to him that young people needed something beyond the educational and athletic atmosphere.
 The House quickly became that something.